How Effective are Natural Mouse Repellents?

 -

-Peppermint Oil, Cayenne Pepper, or Cloves - Have strong scents that may repel mice.
+Peppermint Oil, Cayenne Pepper, or Cloves – Have strong scents that may deter mice but can cause skin irritation or burning.